reimagined/resolve/docs/running-in-containers.md

 ## See the Example

-The [Hacker News](https://github.com/reimagined/resolve/tree/dev/examples/js/hacker-news) example project contains all configuration files required to build a docker image and run it with Docker Compose.
+The [Hacker News](https://github.com/reimagined/resolve/tree/dev/examples/js/hacker-news) example project contains all configuration files required to build a docker image and run it with Docker Compose as described in this article.